ktchow1/alg/alg/03_dynprog/README.txt

 * shortest distance - 2 travellers  (not implemented)
 * shortest distance - bitonic tour  (not implemented)
 * piecewise linear fitting

+- implementation 1 : recursion in matrix, boundary case when vec size == 0
+- implementation 2 : iteration in matrix, boundary case when vec size == 1

 Subproblems in graph